Indianapolis Felony DUI Attorneys

 Felony DUI Charges: Operating While Intoxicated with a Prior Conviction

-Under Indiana law, Operating While Intoxicated is typically filed as a Class C misdemeanor or a Class A misdemeanor, depending on the facts and the alleged test results.
-However, if the person has a prior conviction for DUI or OVWI as a misdemeanor in the five (5) years immediately proceeding the new charges, the offense is a Level 6 Felony.
+Under Indiana law, a DUI charge is typically filed as a Class C misdemeanor or a Class A misdemeanor, depending on the facts and the alleged test results.
+However, if the person has a prior conviction for DUI as a misdemeanor in the seven (7) years immediately proceeding the new charges, the offense is a Level 6 Felony.
 I.C.
 9-30-5-3.